Origami as Therapy Series on Zoom September 16th, 23rd, and 30th 3:00pm

 Being able to make an origami creation from memory with a single sheet of paper gives you a tangible sense of accomplishment and happiness.
 It is a therapeutic exercise and a joyful meditation.

-Necessary supplies: origami paper or letter sized papers and a paper knife or scissors
+Necessary supplies: origami paper 8"or 9"square, letter sized papers

 Yoshimi Arai, the principal of Magokoro New York, will be your host and instructor.
 She is an expert in the fine arts of Japanese culinary presentations and handmade design accessories.
 Many of her fine arts have been available at the Hammond Museum Gift Shop for many years.